sebastianspicker/setlist-to-playlist/README.md

 A working tree for setlist-to-playlist with an evolving implementation history.

 ## Overview
-setlist-to-playlist tracks the practical state of the current maintenance pass.
+setlist-to-playlist keeps the active steady build work visible.

 ## Status
-Lifecycle stage: bootstrap.
+Project phase: bootstrap.

 ## Usage
-- Made the the main flow assumptions easier to check later.
+- Merged scattered api guidance into the docs.